Geeta and Sanjay Chopra kidnapping case: Death row interviews and execution

 Following the judgement, some journalists petitioned the Tihar jail that they be allowed to interview the death row convicts.
 The jail authorities rejected the petition on the grounds that their Jail Manual allowed interviews only with relatives, friends and legal advisers.
 Journalist Prabha Dutt decided to challenge the rejection of interview requests in court.

 On 7 November 1981, the Supreme Court of India decided that the convicts should be allowed to be interviewed by some journalists, if they were willing.
 The journalists were granted permission to interview them together, for an hour, and to submit to search before entering the prison.
 The judgement is considered a landmark in Indian law.

 On 30 January 1982, five reporters — among them Prabha Dutt of Hindustan Times, Prakash Patra of The National Herald, and Usha Rai of The Times of India — were allowed to conduct the interview.
 The convict interviewed was Jasbir Singh alias Billa, who insisted that he was innocent.
 Ranga refused to be interviewed.

 Both were hanged on 31 January 1982.
 Billa was quiet, but Ranga resisted going to the gallows.
 Their bodies were not claimed by their relatives.

 Aftermath

 The Kirti Chakra was awarded to the children on 5 April 1981.
-In 1978, the Indian Council for Child Welfare instituted two bravery awards for children under the age of 16, the Sanjay Chopra Award and the Geeta Chopra Award, given each year along with the National Bravery Award.
+In 1978, the Indian Council for Child Welfare instituted two bravery awards for children under the age of 16, the Sanjay Chopra Award and the Geeta Chopra Award, given each year along with the National Bravery Awards.